 Noga Kainan has served as a member of our board of directors since February 2021.
 Ms. Kainan established in 2008 the forum for owners, chairpersons and CEOs of the leading companies in the Israeli economy.
 Ms. Kainan also serves as chairperson of the CFO Forum, which brings together the CFOs of the leading companies in the economy, since she established it in 1997.
 Ms. Kainan's public activities include membership in committees in the Israeli Prime Minister's Office, member in the Board of Trustees of Bar Ilan University, the College of Management in Israel, and the council of an NGO for IDF soldiers' welfare.
 Ms. Kainan heads an association that she founded to promote the integration of autistic students in academia.
-Ms. Kainan serves as a director of Illumigyn and previously served as a director of the following companies traded on the Tel Aviv Stock Exchange: Bizportal Ltd., Poalim I.B.I - Managing & Underwriting Ltd. and Analyst Provident Funds Ltd. Ms. Kainan also served as director at Oil Refineries Ltd. before the company was listed on the Tel Aviv Stock Exchange.
+Ms. Kainan served as a director of Illumigyn and previously served as a director of the following companies traded on the Tel Aviv Stock Exchange: Bizportal Ltd., Poalim I.B.I - Managing & Underwriting Ltd. and Analyst Provident Funds Ltd. Ms. Kainan also served as director at Oil Refineries Ltd. before the company was listed on the Tel Aviv Stock Exchange.
 Ms. Kainan served as a representative at the International Association of Financial Executives Institutes (IAFEI).
 Ms. Kainan, co-authored "Israel- Success Story," translated to English under the name: "Israel- Island of Success."
 Ms. Kainan has a bachelor's degree in art and literature from Haifa University and an M.B.A. degree from Tel Aviv University.

 Dan Suesskind has served as a member of our board of directors since February 2021.
 Mr. Suesskind served as the Chief Financial Officer of Teva Pharmaceutical Industries Ltd. ("Teva") from 1977 to 2008 and as a director of Teva for several periods of time until 2018.
 Mr. Suesskind is currently a director of Nextar Chempharma Solutions Ltd., Sanotize Research and Development Corp., Imed Infinity Medical Limited partnership (TASE) and The Jerusalem Foundation.
 Mr. Suesskind previously served as a director of the following companies: Israel Corporation Ltd., Redhill Biopharma Ltd., Syneron Medical Ltd., Migdal Ltd., Ness Technologies Inc., the First International Bank of Israel, First International Selective Investment - Portfolio Management Company Ltd., LanOptics Ltd., ESC Medical Systems and the Hadassah Medical Center in Jerusalem.
 Mr. Suesskind's public activities include membership in the Investment Committee of the Israeli Academy of Sciences and Humanities, Ben Gurion University and the Jerusalem Foundation.
-Mr. Suesskind is a member of the Board of Trustees of the Hebrew University of Jerusalem and of the Board of Trustees of the Ben Gurion University.
 Mr. Suesskind has a bachelor's degree in economics and political science from the Hebrew University of Jerusalem and an M.B.A. degree from the University of Massachusetts.

 So Young Shin has served as a member of our board of directors since May 2022.
-Ms. Shin has served as Chief Executive Officer of SK Square Americas, Inc., a U.S. investment entity of the SK Telecom group, based in New York, since November 2021 and prior to that, served as Chief Executive Officer of SK Telecom TMT Investment Corp. from January 2020, a U.S. investment entity of the SK Telecom group, based in New York.
+Ms. Shin has served as Chief Executive Officer of SK Hynix America Investment Corp., the U.S. investment entities of the SK Hynix, based in New York, since October 2023 and prior to that, served as Chief Executive Officer of SK Square Americas, Inc. (November 2021 - September 2023) and SK Telecom TMT Investment Corp.
+(January 2020 - October 2021) based in New York.
 Prior to that, Ms. Shin served in the SK Telecom group as Managing Director, Head of SK Telecom EU office (May 2017-January 2020) and Team Leader, Smart Learning TF (January 2010- May 2017).
-Ms. Shin has a BA degree in Computer Science from Ewha Womans University, an MA degree in Economics from Seoul National University and an MBA degree from Oxford Saïd Business School, Oxford University.
+Ms. Shin has a BA degree in Computer Science from Ewha Womans University, an M.A. degree in Economics from Seoul National University and an M.B.A. degree from Oxford Saïd Business School, Oxford University.